*ENTER THE CONTEST AT THE END OF THE POST FOR 3 FREE ROLLS OF SMART-FAB! EACH ROLL IS 2ft x 10ft!*

 - Wrap and glue these between the flowers.

-- Using the pinking shears, cut 1 – 1 1/2″ x how ever long you want your wreath to hang strip and attach to the top of the wreath. *Add a bow for a finishing touch.*
+- Using the pinking shears, cut 1 – 1 1/2″ x the length needed to hang.
+Attach to the top of the wreath. *Add a bow for a finishing touch.*

 Final Observations – Pros/Cons

 Overall, I found Smart-Fab easy to work with.
 It was easy to cut and sew, draped well, and was easily folded to fit into my silver seashell.
-I would definitely use this product again…especially for no hem needed Halloween costume.
+I would definitely use this product again.

 |Cuts easily (I cut through 8 layers with ease)||Very Sheer – you’ll have to double or triple layer for opaque coverage|